rodrigocelso1/Looks-like-we-ve-made-our-first-contract-/README.md

 ### Level One: The AssociateProfitSplitter Contract

-1. At the top of your contract, you will need to define the public variables;
+1. Define public variables;

 2. Create a constructor function;

 3. Within the constructor, set the employee addresses to equal the parameter values.
 This will allow you to avoid hardcoding the employee addresses.

-4. Next, create the following functions: BALANCE AND DEPOSI;
+4. Next, create the following functions: BALANCE AND DEPOSIT;

 5. Create a fallback function using function() external payable, and call the deposit function from within it.
 This will ensure that the logic in deposit executes if ether is sent directly to the contract.
 This is important to prevent ether from being locked in the contract, since we don't have a withdraw function in this use case.